mo1ein/jobname/src/snapp/snapp_cab_2.md

 - What is CI and CD? and the differences?

-- Difference between virtual machine and docker?
+- What is the difference between virtual machine and docker?

 - Have you ever Dockerized a golang project?